Love Found at Death's Door (aka Chapter 1)

 So this is how Deryn Sharp will come to an end?
 She thought to herself.

 She needed to tell Alek.
 If not, she would die without him knowing the love she had welled up inside of her for him.
-She covered the wound in her abdomen with her right arm, barely able to move it because of the pain.
+She covered the wound in her abdomen with her right hand, barely able to move it because of the pain.
 She tried to sit up.
 As she did, she felt her bottom rib snap, plunging itself into her lung.
-She shouted out in agony as she dropped back down to the ground, blood flooding her mouth.
+She screamed in agony as she dropped back down to the ground, blood flooding her mouth.
 Spitting it out, she glanced to her left, where Alek lay.

 "A…Alek," She managed to say, "There's…something I need to tell you."